 • Download our Fundraising Brochure.

-• Designate one representative as the point person for your fundraising effort
+• Designate one representative as the point person for your fundraising effort and reach out to us.

-• Let us know how many participants you have
+• Let us know how many participants you have and dates for your fundraiser.

 Contact us

 Send an email to fundraising@redcedarcoffee.com or call us at 440.260.7509 to schedule your organization’s fundraiser.
-We will go over your fundraising ideas and help craft a fundraiser for your organization.

 Coffee is a great way to wake up, however, several coffee brewing factors can affect your morning cup.